New Proposed Regulations on Rehabilitative Services

 A New Requirement for Treatment Planning

 The regulations also make clear that core rehabilitative services can be provided, including assistance with cooking and socialization and recreational activities that are therapeutic.
-And they encourage states to provide rehabilitation services for mental health and addiction disorders, consistent with the New Freedom Commission recommendations.
+And they encourage states to provide rehabilitation services for mental health and addiction disorders, consistent with the New Freedom Commission re

 The Proposed Rules Distinguish Rehabilitative Services from Services Provide by Other Systems, and Exclude Certain Services

 The proposed rules also have some provisions that are cause for deep concern.
 For example, the rules attempt to draw a line between services that should be reimbursed by Medicaid, and services that should be funded by other programs.
 The regulations specify that Medicaid reimbursement is not available if:

 The services are furnished through a non-medical program as either a benefit or administrative activity, including services that are intrinsic elements of programs other than Medicaid, such as foster care, child welfare, education, child care, vocational and prevocational training, housing, parole and probation, juvenile justice, or public guardianship.

 While the agency states in its guidance that participation in these other programs does not preclude a person from receiving rehabilitative services, they note that these services may only be reimbursed if they are not the responsibility of the other program.
 Also, the guidance to the regulations states that rehabilitation does not include “services furnished by other programs that are focused on social or educational development goals and are available as part of other services and programs.”

 The regulations further specify that routine supervision by “teacher’s aides” or “recess aides” is not reimbursable and also specifically disallow payment for therapeutic foster care services, except for rehabilitative services that are “distinct from packaged foster care services.”